HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/download/harbor_container_registry.md

 Customers with entitlements to HCL Digital Experience Compose 9.5 may access the DX Compose container images and Helm charts from the [HCL container repository on Harbor](https://hclcr.io/){:target="_blank"}.
 Customers with credentials to access entitled software on the HCL Software Licensing Portal can apply those credentials to optionally access these components of DX Compose v9.5.

-With the CF216 release (November 2023), the Harbor repository provides a registry based on Open Container Initiative (OCI).
+The Harbor repository provides a registry based on Open Container Initiative (OCI).
 The Helm chart command is updated to be OCI-compliant.
 However, older versions of the Helm chart are still used in the non-OCI approach.
 Both approaches are described in this topic.

 ## OCI-based registry